grgbr/enbox/doc/install.rst

    $ make menuconfig BUILDDIR=$HOME/build/enbox

-The :ref:`menuconfig target <menuconfig>` runs a menu-driven user interface allowing you to configure build options.
+The :ref:`menuconfig target <target-menuconfig>` runs a menu-driven user interface allowing you to configure build options.
 You may run alternate user interfaces using the following :command:`make` targets :

 * xconfig_ for a QT menu-driven interface,
 * and gconfig_ for GTK menu-driven interface.